-Radiation effects in semiconductor devices is one of the major reliability concerns in today’s electronics.
-Continuous scaling and the ubiquitous presence of sensors and components in our day-to-day life have brought these effects to play a main role in the performance of electronic systems.
-Moreover, several reliability questions arise from new applications (such as self-driving cars, nanosatellites, medical implants…).
+Radiation effects in semiconductor devices have come to play a major role in the performance and reliability of today’s electronics.
+Several reliability questions also arise from new applications (such as self-driving cars, nanosatellites, medical implants etc.).
 As the demand for radiation hardness testing is on the rise, the availability of radiation facilities providing industrial access to perform these tests seems to be decreasing.
 Traditional testing methodologies also seem to be limited in face of new semiconductor technologies.

 The G-RAD workshop aims to put together testing facilities and radiation experts and stakeholders from industry and academia to stimulate discussion on current and future needs in radiation hardness testing and evaluate limitations of available radiation facilities and possible evolutions.

-This short 2 day workshop will take place in Grenoble, France, in December 2nd and 3rd 2020.
+This two day workshop will take place digitally on December 9th and 10th 2020.

 This workshop will focus on the limitations and possible improvements of facilities providing access to radiation testing and on emerging needs from the radiation user community.
 In particular, it will focus on:

 Our goal is to gather requirements on the technical and organizational levels for facilities providing radiation testing.
 We would like to produce a work document at the end of this workshop to be shared among participants, including: